Forward-Facing Car Seats with Harnesses

 Install safety seats tightly

-in the vehicle; less than an inch of movement.
+in the vehicle; less than an inch of movement at the belt path.

 If using a safety belt to install